Wolf Branch School District 113

-The Wolf Branch School District 113 in Swansea, Illinois consists of one middle and one elementary school.
+The Wolf Branch School District 113 in Swansea, Illinois, consists of one middle and one elementary school.
 The elementary school is for grades pre-school to grade four.
 The middle school is for grades five through eight.
-The principals for the elementary and middle schools are Ms. Madonna Harris and Mr. Jeff Burkett, respectively.
+The principals for the elementary and middle schools are Mrs. Jennifer Poirot and Mrs. Jamie Cox, respectively.
+The middle school assistant principal is Mr. Joshua Johnson and the superintendent is Dr. Nicole Sanderson.